biofsphere/ophidia/README.md

 # ophidia
-Initial repo to develop the mobile app for assisting the identification of venomous snakes.
+Initial repo to develop the mobile app for assisting the identification of venomous snakes in the southern region of Brazil.